goro-network/ecosystem-libraries/crate-identities/README.md

-# GORO Network's Identities Library
+# nagara Network's Identities Library

 A Core `#![no_std]` library for the entire ecosystem